-As they say, we “stand on the shoulders of giants”, and this site is certainly no exception.
-We have built previous eSolia sites in Rapidweaver, two generations back, and Typo3 for the last generation.
+As they say, we “stand on the shoulders of giants", and this site is certainly no exception.
+We have built previous eSolia sites in Rapidweaver, Wordpress and Typo3, and the last one using Hugo.

 Other systems have their pluses of course, but for various reasons, each previous system we have used has had some fragility related to matters like upgrades or dependencies.